The-Politico/django-crosswalk/docs/source/concepts.rst

   Nested attributes are not allowed.
 Django-crosswalk is focused solely on entity resolution and record linkage, not in being a complete resource of all information about your entities.
 Complex data should be kept in other databases, probably linked by the UUID.

+  In general, we recommend snake-casing attribute names, though this is not enforced.

   There are some reserved attribute names.
 Django-crosswalk will throw a validation error if you try to use them:

   - :code:`alias_for`